-Asociación Unión de Pequeños Caficultores (UPC) is a group of farmers spread over a large mountainous area around the town La Democracia, Huehuetenango.
+Asociación Unión de Pequeños Caficultores (UPC) is a group of farmers spread over a large mountainous area around the town of La Democracia, Huehuetenango.
 The region provides ideal conditions for coffee production, even if many plants are situated at inclines that boggle the mind when considering the work that must be done to take care of them.
 Houses are widely dispersed, typically within the fields and coffee is the main, and typically only, crop and income source.
 Due to low land prices in this part of the country, some producers own farms as large as 100 cuerdas (a traditional unit of land area in Huehuetenango equivalent to 441 sq. m).

 UPC was formed in 1998 and now has over 160 members, almost half of whom are women, which is an impressive figure considering Guatemala's male-dominated coffee sector.
-This state of affairs is a result of large-scale migration, mainly by men, to the US, as jobs are hard to find in Huehue.
+This situation is a result of large-scale migration, mainly by men, to the U.S., as jobs are hard to find in Huehue.
 As a consequence, many families are run by female heads of household.

 The co-op is very well organized with a well-developed business model, several full-time paid positions and several international export contracts.
 Their sales are in the hundreds of thousands of pounds per year with part of the crop being organic certified (14% in 2018).
 Other products include Certified Rainforest Alliance coffees.

 Jacinto Gabriel Ruiz is a confident if quiet leader, whose vision has driven UPC's growth and success over the past 10 years.
-He has been involved in coffee industry since 1995, and joined UPC in 2008, straight away taking up the role of cooperative's manager.
-Jacinto says that he is able to be a good leader for UPC's members due to his more than 20-years-long experience in coffee.
+He has been involved in the coffee industry since 1995 and joined UPC in 2008, straight away taking up the role of cooperative's manager.
+Jacinto says that he is able to be a good leader for UPC's members due to his more than 20 years of experience in coffee.

-Alongside her work as coffee producer, Orfa delivers women’s rights training.
-She helps other members get out of silence, educates them against domestic violence and trains on accessing areas outside of la Democracia, so they can be more independent.
+Alongside her work as coffee producer, Orfa delivers women’s rights trainings.
+She helps other members break the silence, educates them against domestic violence and trains on accessing areas outside of la Democracia, so they can be more independent.
 For her work as a female leader at UPC Orfa won a medal from the government.